CTU Wounded Warrior Military Scholarship Program

-All CTU Wounded Warrior Scholarship recipients complete their degrees online via the Internet, allowing students to take classes from anywhere in the world.
-The virtual campus at CTU is a supportive environment for recovering service members, and their spouses, to begin and continue their education.
-Whether receiving rehabilitation services or caring for a spouse as they recover, the virtual campus allows students the flexibility to access their classes at times that are convenient for the them...anytime!
+All CTU Wounded Warrior Scholarship recipients have the option to complete their degrees online via the Internet, allowing students to take classes from anywhere in the world.
+The virtual campus at CTU is a supportive environment for recovering service members, their spouses and caregivers, to begin and continue their education.
+Whether receiving rehabilitation services or caring for a service member as they recover, the virtual campus allows students the flexibility to access their classes at times that are convenient for the them...anytime!

 Candidates for the scholarship must:

-- Be a spouse of or active member or Veteran of the United States armed forces currently receiving medical treatment for injuries suffered in combat or injuries received in the line of duty while serving in a combat zone during Operation Enduring Freedom or Operation Iraqi Freedom.
+- Be a spouse/non-medical attendant of, or active member/ Veteran of the United States armed forces currently receiving medical treatment for injuries received in the line of duty.
+Candidates must provide proof of eligibility as outlined in the application.

 - Meet the application requirements of Colorado Technical University including; being able to provide proof of high school graduation or equivalency documents to CTU by the first day of the second quarter in the degree program of study.
 It is the student’s responsibility to provide this documentation.
 Any student who does not provide documentation of high school equivalency prior to the first day of the second quarter in the degree program of study may be subject to cancellation from the University.

 Employees or family members (spouse, dependent child, or domestic partner) of an employee of Colorado Technical University, or any other subsidiary of Career Education Corporation, are not eligible to receive the scholarship.
 Applicants who have received two (2) previous Wounded Warrior Scholarships and applicants who have been previously coded out, withdrawn, or academically dismissed from the Wounded Warrior Scholarship Program are also not eligible.
 Please refer to the CTU Wounded Warrior Scholarship Application for full details regarding eligibility.